nathanReitinger/CART/docs/quick_setup.md

 - Get auth token: [https://dashboard.ngrok.com/get-started/your-authtoken](https://dashboard.ngrok.com/get-started/your-authtoken)
 - Get static page: [free ngrok static domain](https://ngrok.com/blog-post/free-static-domains-ngrok-users#:~:text=Static%20domains%20are%20unique%20domains,links%20caused%20by%20agent%20restarts.)

-*OPTIONAL* you can use your own server&#151;but in the spirit of free and open source software , we assume a private server is not available.
+*OPTIONAL* you can use your own server&#151;but in the spirit of free and open-source software, we assume a private server is not available.

 ## Getting Started

 > !!!
 Note
 >
 >
 > `CART` will assume that papers are represented as .csv files and that these files are found in the `abstracts/` folder.